What Is Gingivitis: Causes, Symptoms, Treatments & Prevention

 What causes gingivitis?
 Gingivitis is caused by the buildup of bacteria, mucus, and food debris in our mouths, which combine into a sticky substance called plaque.
 When plaque doesn’t get removed by regular dental care, it turns into a more resilient substance called tartar.
 Plaque, tartar and the toxins they produce infect and inflame the gums, developing into gingivitis.

 - Swollen, soft, puffy or receding gums

-- Tender gums, or gums that easily bleed during brushing and flossing
+- Tender gums, itchy guyms, or gums that easily bleed during brushing and flossing

 - Bad breath that just won’t go away

-How can you prevent gingivitis?
-The best way to prevent gingivitis is to maintain healthy oral care routines, including:
+How to treat or prevent gingivitis?
+The best way to treat gingivitis is to prevent it from happening by maintaining a healthy oral-care routine, including: